-ISO/SAE 21434 is a standard for automotive cyber security.
-The aim of the standard is to create industry-wide agreement on important cyber security issues and to ensure that the entire supply chain has processes that support a security by design approach.
-The standard applies to road vehicles including their components, connections and software.
+The purpose of the norm is to ensure that OEMs and all participants in the supply chain have structured processes in place that support a “Security by Design” process.
+The norm applies to road vehicles including all their components, connections and software.

 When will the standard be released?

-The first draft of the international standard ISO/SAE 21434 can be purchased here.
+The first draft of the international standard ISO/SAE 21434 was published in February 2020 and can be purchased here.
 The final standard is expected to be released in 2020.

-Also the important steps and results of the risk assessment process such as e.g. asset lists, damage scenarios, attack reports or risk reports must also be documented in reports.
+- Documentation of the important steps and results of the risk assessment process, such as asset lists, damage scenarios, attack reports or risk reports

 IT-Security in the automotive industry | ISO 21434

-A suitable tool for implementing ISO/SAE 21434 is the YAKINDU Security Analyst, developed by Itemis AG.
-With this tool a security risk assessment can be carried out model-based.
+A suitable tool for the implementation of ISO/SAE 21434 is the YAKINDU Security Analyst, which was developed by itemis.
+With the help of this tool, a model-based security risk assessment can be carried out.
 This has the advantage that already existing structural and functional models can be used to determine assets, damages, vulnerabilities and threats.

-Be immediately ready for ISO/SAE 21434 with the Security Analyst!
+Be ready for ISO/SAE 21434 with the YAKINDU Security Analyst!